Hubble finds the most distant star ever observed

 A record detection

-The star was nicknamed Earendelan Old English term meaning ” dawning light ‘, and that’s perfectly fitting for a star we’re observing as it was just 900 million years after the start of theUniverse.
+The star was nicknamed Earendelan Old English term meaning ” dawning light ‘, and that’s perfectly fitting for a star we’re observing as it was just 900 million years following the start of theUniverse.
 This makes it by far the most distant individual star ever observed (the previous record holder, a blue supergiant named Icarewas closer to almost 4 billion light-years).

-If it took about 12.9 billion years to light upEarendel to reach us here on Terrel’expansion ofUniverse fact that the star is, or rather would be (the star is probably long dead) now at a staggering distance of 28 billion light-years.
+If it took regarding 12.9 billion years to light upEarendel to reach us here on Terrel’expansion ofUniverse fact that the star is, or rather would be (the star is probably long dead) now at a staggering distance of 28 billion light-years.

 As light travels through the cosmos, the expanding Universe stretches its wavelengths, shifting it toward the red end of the spectrum.
 Calculating this offset can reveal how far away the source was: the higher its value, the greater the distance.
 In this case, the redshift ofEarendel was 6.2, which is absolutely huge compared to that ofIcarewhich was only 1.5.